-One of the most illuminating things you can discover from your competitors is the general SEO trends related to a particular topic or the time you’re intending to post.
+One of the most illuminating things you can discover from your competitors is the general SEO trends related to a particular topic.
+You can also tell if the timing is right for a topic you intend to post.
 If something is hot, chances are there will be plenty of people posting about it.

-As such, finding subjects to write about for your blog gets a lot easier when you have others to use as examples of what gets clicks.
-This also works in reverse, as finding the competitor SEO – blogs that aren’t taking off is a good indicator that you might want to hold back on a certain subject for the time being.
+As such, finding subjects to write about for your blog gets a lot easier when you have examples of what gets clicks.
+This also works in reverse, as finding the competitor SEO blogs that aren’t taking off is a good indicator of subjects you might want to hold back on for the time being.
 While you can always analyze the trends on search engines themselves, it can be useful to see what real people are shaping their content around to pick out what works best.

 By inspecting a competitor’s blog, you’ll be able to gain valuable insight into what sort of keywords and meta-tags might be of most use for you.
 In many ways, these factors are more important to ranking high in a search engine than any other aspect of a blog post.

-Understanding the right keywords to use and how to tag your posts are necessary for catching the algorithm’s attention, both things a keen eye and sharp mind can identify in the successful posts of your competitors.
-Even barely related articles or organizations can be an aid here, so don’t be afraid to spread your net quite a bit wider than normal when you’re looking into this one.
+Understanding the right keywords to use and how to tag your posts are necessary for catching the algorithm’s attention.
+A keen eye and sharp mind can identify keywords and tags in the successful posts of your competitors.
+Even barely related articles or organizations can be an aid here, so don’t be afraid to cast a wide net when you’re looking into metadata.

 Find Their Strengths

 For most of your potential customers, a big deciding factor for whether or not they’ll shop with you is what you can offer them.
-Whether that’s proximity, good service, the right selection of products, or something else entirely, it’s important that you be able to have something desirable to offer those who might become patrons.
+Whether that’s proximity, good service, the right selection of products, or something else entirely, you must be able to offer something desirable to those who might become patrons.
 One means of improving your business is to figure out your weaknesses, and one way to figure out your weaknesses is by identifying your competitors’ strengths.

 Assess Their Worth

-This is more about finding who to learn from as opposed to how, but assessing the worth of a competitor SEO is a valuable skill to have all the same.
+This is more about finding who to learn from than how, but assessing the worth of a competitor SEO is a valuable skill to have all the same.
 In short, this means identifying what your competitor is doing on their blog and how well they’re doing it to figure out if it’s worth it to learn from them.

-An easy way to tell how much you have to take from someone is to check their traffic since you’re probably not going to turn up much value if you try to copy from someone who’s doing worse in the rankings and traffic than you already are.
-Similarly, someone with tons of traffic from places that aren’t your key markets might have some valuable tips on optimization and keyword usage but their techniques will likely need to be modified to fit appropriately in your specific area.
+An easy way to tell how much you have to take from someone is to check their traffic.
+You’re probably not going to turn up much value if you try to copy from someone who’s doing worse in the rankings and traffic than you already are.
+Similarly, someone with tons of traffic from places that aren’t your key markets might have some valuable tips on optimization and keyword usage.
+Still, their techniques will likely need to be modified to fit appropriately in your specific area.

 Look at the Links

 Taking a look at both the links a competitor uses and who links to them can tell you a lot about how they’re ranking as high as they are.
-You can learn a lot this way, including things like who tends to link to your type of content, what kinds of links readers are most likely to click, and how keyword usage affects numbers of backlinks your content could be getting.
+You can learn a lot this way, including who tends to link to your type of content, what kinds of links readers are most likely to click, and how keyword usage affects the number of backlinks your content could be getting.

-In the best circumstances, you might even be able to reach out to some of the sites linking to a competitor and get them to link to you, as well, expanding your reach and building valuable relationships with outside parties that will majorly boost your search engine ranking with frequent backlinks to your page.
+In the best circumstances, you might even be able to reach out to some of the sites linking to a competitor and get them to link to you.
+This will expand your reach and build valuable relationships with outside parties that will majorly boost your search engine rankings with frequent backlinks to your page.